Central Park jogger case: Lives of the Exonerated Five

-After being released from prison in September 1996, Antron McCray moved to Maryland and became a forklift operator.
+After being released from prison in September 1996, McCray moved to Maryland and became a forklift operator.
 He is married, has six children, and lives and works in Georgia.

-Kevin Richardson is married and lives with his family in New Jersey.
-He has acted as an advocate with Santana and Salaam to reform New York State's criminal justice practices, advocating methods to prevent false confessions and eyewitness misidentifications.
-He has also participated in a series of talks on criminal-justice reform and wrongful convictions.
+Richardson acted as an advocate with Santana and Salaam to reform New York State's criminal justice practices, advocating methods to prevent false confessions and eyewitness misidentifications.
+He also participated in a series of talks on criminal-justice reform and wrongful convictions.

-Yusef Salaam became a board member of the Innocence Project and has advocated for criminal-justice reform, particularly for juveniles.
+Salaam became a board member of the Innocence Project and has advocated for criminal-justice reform, particularly for juveniles.
 In 2016, he received a Lifetime Achievement Award from President Barack Obama.
 In 2017, he and Fernando Bermudez penned an op ed for the New York Daily News in support of two criminal-justice-reform measures offered by then-Governor Andrew Cuomo: one proposal would require police interrogations to be recorded from start to finish; the second would provide training to police officers to protect against misidentification.
 The budget proposal passed, and the video-recording requirement took effect April 1, 2018.
 Salaam started Yusef Speaks LLC and works as a motivational speaker.
+Salaam declared his candidacy for the open New York City Council's 9th District in 2023, after incumbent Kristin Richardson Jordan declined to run for reelection.
+Salaam won the Democratic nomination for the seat on June 27, 2023, and officially won the seat on November 7, 2023.

-Raymond Santana, Jr., was released from prison in December 1995, and was out of prison for six months before he was found guilty of possession of crack cocaine in 1998 and reincarcerated for a term of 3.5 to 7 years.
+Santana was released from prison in December 1995, and was out of prison for six months before he was found guilty of possession of crack cocaine in 1998 and reincarcerated for a term of 3.5 to 7 years.
 He was released in 2002 when the prosecutor, agreeing that his sentence had been higher due to his (then-vacated) conviction for raping Meili, reduced it to the 18–48 months that would typically have been given to a first-time offender.
 Santana started a clothing company, Park Madison NYC, and donates a portion of Park Madison NYC's proceeds to the Innocence Project.
 Santana has also appeared with other involved men in presentations at local schools and colleges.